SpecFlowOSS/SpecFlow/docs/Installation/Configuration.md

 If both the `specflow.json` and `app.config` files are available in a project, `specflow.json` takes precedence.

 Please make sure that the **Copy to Output Directory property** of `specflow.json` is set to either **Copy always** or **Copy if newer**.
-Otherwise `specflow.json` might not get copied to the Output Directory, which results in the configuration specified in `specflow.json` taking no effect during text execution.
+Otherwise `specflow.json` might not get copied to the Output Directory, which results in the configuration specified in `specflow.json` taking no effect during test execution.

 ## SpecFlow 2.x